Consumer Medicine Information (CMI)

 Do not take Zumenon if you have an allergy to:

 any of the ingredients listed at the end of this leaflet

-any other medicine containing oestrogen, including the birth control pill.
+any other medicine containing estrogen, including the birth control pill.

 Do not take Zumenon if you have or have had:

-cancer of the breast or uterus (womb) or any other oestrogen dependent cancer
+cancer of the breast or uterus (womb) or any other estrogen dependent cancer

 abnormal vaginal bleeding